Sowhat999/Mapping_Car_Club_Locations/README.md

 1) **Obtaining the car club locations** [webscraping_car_club_locations.R](https://github.com/CaitlinChalk/Mapping_Car_Club_Locations/blob/master/scripts/webscraping_car_club_locations.R) uses a web-scraping technique to extract the locations (with lat long coordinates) of all car club *lots* (i.e. parking bay/pick-up location) in the UK.
-These locations were extracted from an existing interactive map of car club locations on the CoMoUK website (https://como.org.uk/shared-mobility/shared-cars/where/).
+These data were extracted from an existing interactive map of car club locations on the CoMoUK website (https://como.org.uk/shared-mobility/shared-cars/where/).
 CoMoUK, short for Collaborative Mobility UK, are researching and developing shared transport and integrated mobility options in the UK.
 As well as the lot locations, the scraped car club data also includes the operator of the car club in question, and the number of vehicles stationed at each lot.
 There are five operators in total - Co-Wheels, Enterprise Car Club, Ubeeqo, Zipcar and Zipcar Flex.